What Is The Davis Moore Thesis? Simply Explained

 Q: Does the Davis‑Moore thesis say inequality is always good?

 A: No. It suggests inequality can be functional if the rewards accurately reflect the importance and scarcity of roles.
-It doesn’t claim every inequality is justified.
+It doesn’t claim every inequality is justified Worth keeping that in mind..

 Q: How does the thesis differ from meritocracy?

 A: Meritocracy is the belief that people succeed purely on ability and effort.
-Davis‑Moore adds a functionalist twist: society needs those rewards to fill essential positions, not just to reward merit Which is the point..
+Davis‑Moore adds a functionalist twist: society needs those rewards to fill essential positions, not just to reward merit.

 Q: What’s the biggest criticism of the thesis?

-A: Critics say the “functional importance” test is vague and that the theory ignores power dynamics, discrimination, and historical context that shape who can access high‑status jobs Worth knowing..
+A: Critics say the “functional importance” test is vague and that the theory ignores power dynamics, discrimination, and historical context that shape who can access high‑status jobs Most people skip this — try not to..

 Q: Can the thesis be applied to non‑Western societies?

 A: In theory, yes—any stratified society could exhibit functionalist mechanisms.
-That said, cultural values and state structures (e.g., caste systems) can complicate the simple reward‑scarcity model Not complicated — just consistent..
+That said, cultural values and state structures (e.g., caste systems) can complicate the simple reward‑scarcity model That's the part that actually makes a difference.
+But it adds up..

 Q: Is there any modern research that supports or refutes Davis‑Moore?